wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/unattended-installation.rst

 Installing Wazuh
 ----------------

 .. note:: Root user privileges are required to run all the commands described below.
-To download the script the package ``curl`` will be used.
+The ``curl`` package will be used to download the script.

 #.
 Download and run the script: